Steering Committee

 The Steering Committee Members

-Victoria E Mullin - Chair
+Victoria E Mullin - Chair, Treasury Team

 I am a postdoctoral researcher at Trinity College Dublin.
 I am particularly interested in applying ancient genomics to explore animal-human interactions.
 The main focus of my research surrounds domesticate animals, in particular cattle, from domestication to the development of breeds.
 Additionally, my work and interest includes the application of historical genomes for the establishment of genomic baselines for conservation.